Remote Medical Training Instructors

 Sam Capeloto

 Sam Capeloto got his start in medicine working as a guide and outdoor educator.
 He led backpacking, day hiking, backcountry canoeing, and long-distance biking trips, where he was responsible for the health and safety of groups of people in remote environments.
-Since 2019 he has worked as an EMT, deploying to wildfires, Covid-19 quarantine sites, and a diversion center for people with substance abuse disorders in downtown Seattle.
-He is currently enrolled in nursing school at the University of Washington.
-His hobbies include bike touring, climbing, skiing, and backpacking.
+Since 2019, Sam has been working as an EMT, tackling challenges like wildfire deployments, working in Covid-19 quarantine sites, and in a diversion center for people with substance abuse disorders in downtown Seattle.
+He’s currently a nursing student at the University of Washington and finds joy in spending his free time biking, climbing, skiing, or planning his next big adventure.
+His experiences have shaped not only his medical skills but also his love for helping others.

 Sam Castillo